rockset/rockset-js/packages/cli/reference/api.md

 ## `rockset api:queryLambdas:getQueryLambdaVersion WORKSPACE QUERYLAMBDA VERSION`

-get a specific version of a query lambda
+get details for a specified version of a query lambda

 ```
 USAGE